fluiddynsci/EngSketchPad/README.txt

 4.8 Pointwise

-    The CAPS connection to Pointwise is now handled internally but requires, at a minimum Pointwise V18.2 R2, but V18.4 is recommended.
+    The CAPS connection to Pointwise is now handled internally but requires, at a minimum Pointwise V18.2 R2, but V18.4 or higher is recommended.
 This setup performs automatic unstructured meshing.
 Note that the environment variable CAPS_GLYPH is set by the ESP configure script and points to the Glyph scripts that should be used with CAPS and the current release of Pointwise.

 4.9 SU2

     Supported versions are: 4.1.1 (Cardinal), 5.0.0 (Raven), 6.2.0 (Falcon)
-    and 7.2.0 (Blackbird).
+    and 7.3.1 (Blackbird).
 SU2 version 6.0 will work except for the use of displacements in a Fluid/Structure Interaction setting.

 4.10 xfoil